-The service operated three museums within the district during 2018/19.
-Independent groups has been established in Herne Bay and Whitstale to take on the management of the museums on the council's behalf.
+The service operated two museums within the district during 2019/20.
+Independent groups have been established in Herne Bay and Whitstable to take on the management of the museums on the council's behalf.

 The art in the museums were last valued in 2006 by Sotheby's for insurance purposes at £7,100,000.
 This is reviewed annually and the current valuation is £7,075,000.
 Other museum exhibits are valued for insurance purposes at £841,000 and various civic and public art commissions are valued at £670,000 giving an overall total of £9,627,000 which also includes Tower House and Van Dyck paintings, but excludes exhibitions on loan to the Council.